rachnguyn/turtlemania/README.md

 7) Sound: a chomping sound each time a turtle eats a fish and there is background music which can be toggled on and off
 8) Lighting: Light source from above that illuminates the entire tank, can change color when ‘c’ is pressed to mimic color-changing features of real life fish tanks
 9) Camera: Camera view is changed during the intro animation
-10) Animation: Intro scene provides a storyline for the game + behavioral animation on Jellyfish to imitate its real-life movements
+10) Animation: Intro scene provides a storyline for the game + behavioral animation on jellyfish & squid to imitate its real-life movements

 **Bugs**
 - Sharks may at times swim through each other